 FOLLOW-UP QUESTIONS: The Subgroup would like to better understand ICANN's reasons for not specifying the applicable law in these agreements.
-Aside from determining the law that governs the parties' conduct (referred to in ICANN Legal's answer), applicable law is also significant when interpreting the contract itself.
+Aside from determining the law that governs the parties' conduct (as referred to in ICANN Legal's answer), applicable law is also significant when interpreting the contract itself.

-- What are ICANN's reasons and considerations in not specifying the law of the contract? - How did ICANN take this into consideration when drafting these contracts? - How does ICANN take this into consideration when interpreting contracts where there is no arbitration or litigation (e.g., in contract negotiations, disagreements on contract interpretation, contract compliance, contract enforcement, and allegations of contractual breach?
+- What are ICANN's reasons and considerations in not specifying the law of the contract? - How did ICANN take this into consideration when drafting these contracts? - How does ICANN take this into consideration when interpreting contracts where there is no arbitration or litigation (e.g., in contract negotiations, disagreements on contract interpretation, contract compliance, contract enforcement, and allegations of contractual breach? - What other information can you share with the Subgroup to aid it in understanding the lack of an applicable law clause?